chen2hang/chen2hang.github.io/_pages/about.md

   - /about.html
 ---

-<span style="text-align:justify; display: inline-block; color: red">My research interests lie in the areas of [statistical machine learning](https://en.wikipedia.org/wiki/Statistical_learning_theory), particularly [nonparametric teaching](https://arxiv.org/abs/2306.03007) (NT).
+<span style="text-align:justify; display: inline-block;">My research interests lie in the areas of [statistical machine learning](https://en.wikipedia.org/wiki/Statistical_learning_theory), particularly [nonparametric teaching](https://arxiv.org/abs/2306.03007) (NT).
 Specifically, my current research focuses on developing principle guided strategies for NT and expanding the applicability of NT.</span>

 <span style="text-align:justify; display: inline-block;"> Please feel free to [Email](mailto:czhang6@connect.hku.hk) (u3567831[at]connect.hku.hk is discarded) me if you have any questions, feedback, or opportunities you'd like to discuss. </span>